wwk3j/sshPostGIS/arcmap2psql2geoserver/README.txt

 Geoserver Password-the password for the geoserver

+*Make sure Workspace, Namespace, and Datastore are all new upon each iteration of the script.
 Workspace-the workspace for the geoserver Namespace-the namespace for the geoserver
 Note: allows having two things with the same name, but doesn't clash